 A final written evaluation is to be given at least five (5) days prior to the end of the introductory period.
 If the overall rating is solid performer, the employee will be made regular upon approval of the President and Chief Executive Officer or designee.
 If the overall rating is less than solid performer, or if the employee has been absent from work for the equivalent of thirty (30) work day period or more, the introductory period may be extended once for a specified period, equal to the time absent from the job, or in the case of a less than solid performer performance, not to exceed ninety (90) work days; or upon review and approval of the President and Chief Executive Officer or designee, the new hire introductory employee shall be terminated.
-If the new hire introductory period is extended, a final evaluation shall be performer.
+If the new hire introductory period is extended, a final evaluation shall be performed at the end of the extension to determine if performance has become solid performer.
 The employee shall then be made regular or terminated.